Check back here a few days before the sale for a list of plants to be offereed for sale at this year's Spring Plant Sale

 Our plant sales are wonderful opportunities to take some of the dazzling color of the Arboretum home.
-An extensive list of over plant 200 varieties available at the year's plant sale is now available on line.
+We will post an extensive list of plants for sale here a few days before the event.

 We will be highlighting our most drought tolerant plants at this spring’s sale including California natives, succulents, and plants from Australia and South Africa.
 If you are looking to replace plants you may have lost during the freezing temperatures in early December or are considering replacing a lawn with an attractive low maintenance/low water usage landscaping, come to the sale for plant suggestions and growing advice.

-Two treasures that may sell out in the member’s sale are red telopeas and deep sky blue lechenaultias.
+Two treasures that may sell out in the members’ sale are red telopeas and deep sky blue lechenaultias.
 Telopeas are gorgeous, shrubby, Australian members of the protea family.
-We will offer two or three selections, including a hybrid cross between Telopea oreades and Telopea speciosissima that we will be selling for the first time.

-For its United States distribution we will be calling it Telopea X ‘Fireball’.
-One of the parents, Telopea speciossima, was used in the winner’s bouquets at the Sydney Olympics.
+One of Telopea X ‘Fireball's’the parents, Telopea speciossima, was used in the winner’s bouquets at the Sydney Olympics.
 Telopeas are drought tolerant, but do prefer cool roots.
 Paint your black pots white or plant in the ground where the roots will get afternoon shade.